harness/developer-hub/docs/platform/7_Connectors/add-a-microsoft-azure-connector.md

 helpdocs_is_published: true
 ---

-With the Microsoft Azure Cloud connector, your Harness pipelines can pull Azure artifacts and deploy your applications to Azure.
+With the Microsoft Azure connector, your Harness pipelines can pull Azure artifacts, provision Azure infrastructure, and deploy your applications to Azure.

-The Microsoft Azure Cloud Connector is for ACR, AKS, ARM, Blueprints, Web Apps, and Virtual Machines for Traditional (SSH) deployments.
+The Microsoft Azure connector is for ACR, AKS, ARM, Blueprint, Web Apps, and virtual machines for traditional (SSH/WinRM) deployments.

+Use the Azure Repos connector to [connect to Azure SCM repos](./connect-to-a-azure-repo.md)

 :::tip